taranis-ai/taranis.ai/content/en/docs/getting-started/deployment.md

 **The default credentials are `user` / `user` and `admin` / `admin`.**

+The passwords for these two default users can be overriden by setting the environment variables `PRE_SEED_PASSWORD_ADMIN` or `PRE_SEED_PASSWORD_USER` before first launch.
+Afterwards they are stored in the database in the `user` table.

 Open `http://<url>:<TARANIS_NG_PORT>/config/sources` and click **Import** to import json-file with sources (see below).